2018/19 | Conestoga College

 General Guidelines for Quality of Written Work

 In the PSI/PF program, there are continuous requirements for written work in a variety of formats (papers, assignments, forms and plans, handouts, etc.).
-It is expected that all students will meet the standard of English required within our profession.
+It is expected that all students will meet the required standard of English.
 Students may attend or be referred to the Learning Commons to help them improve the quality of their written work.

 General Guidelines for Submitting Written Work